Developing a Website: Hands-On

 Yes.
 This course provides an introduction to using Cascading Style Sheets to format the contents of a Web page.

-For in-depth coverage of CSS, you may want to consider Course 522, Cascading Style Sheets (CSS) for Web Page Development: Hands-On.
+For in-depth coverage of CSS, you may want to consider Course 522, CSS3 for Responsive Web Design: Hands-On.

 What background should I have?

 A working knowledge of computers and some experience using Windows is assumed.
 Knowledge of programming is not required, but is helpful.
 No special knowledge of networking is required.

 Does the course cover configuring a Web server?

 Yes, during the class you will actually configure a Web server.
 You will run the server on you computer and then establish a website using that server.

 While no attempt is made in this course to teach programming, the overall operation of the Web browser /Web Server communication and server-side programming is discussed.
 Many options are available to perform server-side programming and all use the same basic mechanism for passing data between the server and the Web browser.
 Several scripts are implemented in the course for capturing form data and interfacing to databases.

 Does this course cover interfacing a website to a database?

 Yes.
 This course covers the process required to interface content on your website to a database.
 Capturing user input and inserting the data into a database and also retrieving records from a database and formatting for display in a Web browser are covered.